NEET 2021 Counselling FAQs - Registration (Started), All India Quota, State Quota & Others

 Question: Who will conduct counselling for state quota seats and private colleges?

-Answer: The counselling of NEET 2020 will be conducted in online as well as offline mode.
+Answer: The counselling of NEET 2021 will be conducted in online as well as offline mode.
 It depends on the central and state counselling authorities.
-NEET 2020 counselling in online mode candidates will have to participate in an online choice filling procedure.
-Candidates will have to report to the respective counselling venue for counselling.
+For NEET 2021 counselling in online mode candidates will have to participate in an online choice filling procedure.
+However, for offline mode, candidates will have to report to the respective counselling venue for counselling.

-Question: Who can participate in counselling for 15% AIQ seats?
+Question: Who can participate in NEET counselling for 15% AIQ seats?

 Question: What will the counselling process for admission to AIIMS and JIPMER be?

-Answer: According to the information bulletin of NEET 2020, the admission process to the 15 AIIMS institutes and 2 of JIPMER institutes for undergraduate courses will be done on the basis of scores obtained in NEET result.
-Medical aspirants will be required to register themselves on the official website of MCC for enrolling into the aforementioned institutes.
+Answer: The admission process to the 15 AIIMS institutes and 2 of JIPMER institutes for undergraduate courses will be done on the basis of scores obtained in the NEET result.
+Medical aspirants will be required to register themselves on the official website of MCC for enrolling in the aforementioned institutes.

 Question: What is the eligibility criteria for ESIC counselling?

-Answer: Medical aspirants seeking admission to medical colleges through NEET 2020 must note that the authorities have cancelled reservations of seats kept aside for sons and daughters of Insured persons of ESI.
-This will be effective from the academic year 2020-21.
+Answer: Authorities have cancelled reservations of seats kept aside for sons and daughters of Insured persons of ESI.
+So, aspirants will be granted admission on the basis of AIQ eligibility.

 Question: What is the eligibility criteria for admission to AFMS?